brianAsimba/MachineLearningblog/_posts/2019-06-02-Linear Regression.md

  Where \\(x_{1}^{4}\\) = 1000, \\(x_{2}^{4}\\) = 3 etcetera.

- Our hyoithesis will now bw modified to include the extra parameters as shown below:
+ Our hyopothesis will now bw modified to include the extra parameters as shown below:

  \\[h_\theta(x)={\theta_0 X_0} + {\theta_1 X_1}+... +\{\theta_n X_n}\\]